Charles J. Faruki, 2014 Recipient

 The Honorable Walter Porter is a Court of Common Pleas judge for Montgomery County.
 Before becoming a judge, he was a partner with the Dayton law firm of Smith & Schnacke.
 In 1970, Judge Porter served on a 12-lawyer advisory committee to the Ohio Supreme Court that drafted a series of reforms for the state's criminal justice system.
 The reforms were adopted three years later in 1973, when he was appointed state bar president by Governor Richard Celeste.

 Judge Porter graduated from the University of Cincinnati in 1949 with degrees in law and engineering.
-He has been involved with the School of Law Advisory Council and an ad hoc committee of the the school to study enrollment.Top
+He has been involved with the School of Law Advisory Council and an ad hoc committee of the the school to study enrollment.Back to top from The Honorable Walter S. Porter, 1987 Recipient

 The Honorable William H. Wolff Jr., 1988 Recipient

 William H. Wolff Jr. graduated from the Georgetown University Law Center in 1967.
 He entered into private practice before becoming a judge for the Dayton Municipal Court, and one year later, for the Montgomery County Court of Common Pleas.
 Since 1985 Judge Wolff has served on the Montgomery County Court of Appeals.
-He has also been an adjunct professor at the University of Dayton School of Law since 1981.Top
+He has also been an adjunct professor at the University of Dayton School of Law since 1981.Back to top from The Honorable William H. Wolff Jr., 1988 Recipient

 John O. Henry, 1989 Recipient